openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Refreshing Issued Credentials

-After a Verifiable Credential has been issued to the Holder, claim values about the subject of a Credential, or a signature on the Credential may need to be updated.
+After a Verifiable Credential has been issued to the Holder, claim values about the subject of a Credential or a signature on the Credential may need to be updated.
 There are two possible mechanisms to do so.

 First, the Wallet may receive an updated version of a Credential from a Credential Endpoint or a Batch Credential Endpoint using a valid Access Token.
 This does not involve interaction with the End-User.
-If the Credential Issuer issued a Refresh Token to the Wallet, the Wallet would have to obtain a fresh Access Token by making a request to the Token Endpoint as defined in Section 6 of [@!RFC6749].
+If the Credential Issuer issued a Refresh Token to the Wallet, the Wallet would obtain a fresh Access Token by making a request to the Token Endpoint, as defined in Section 6 of [@!RFC6749].

 Second, the Credential Issuer can reissue the Credential by starting the issuance process from the beginning.
 This would involve interaction with the End-User.
 A Credential needs to be reissued if the Wallet does not have a valid Access Token or a valid Refresh Token.
 With this approach, when a new Credential is issued, the Wallet might need to check if it already has a Credential of the same type and, if necessary, delete the old Credential.
 Otherwise, the Wallet might end up with more than one Credential of the same type, without knowing which one is the latest.

 Credential Refresh can be initiated by the Wallet independently from the Credential Issuer, or the Credential Issuer can send a signal to the Wallet asking it to request Credential refresh.
-How the Credential Issuer sends such a signal is out of scope for this specification.
+How the Credential Issuer sends such a signal is out of scope of this specification.

 It is up to the Credential Issuer whether to update both the signature and the claim values, or only the signature.